Comp-era/haddock3/README.md

 3. **Download Pre-built Image**

-   You can also pull the pre-built image directly from GitHub’s Container Registry using the ORAS protocol:
+   You can also pull the pre-built apptainer image I created directly from GitHub’s container registry using the ORAS protocol:

    ```bash
    apptainer pull oras://ghcr.io/comp-era/haddock3:2025.06-v1.0-haddock3-mpi